ml4ai/automates/documentation/reports/m3_report_prototype_system/machine_reading.md

 later rules (i.e., the team's extraction rules can look for a previously found quantity and attach it to a variable).
-While grobid-quantities has allowed the team to begin extracting model information more quickly, there are limitations to the tool (i.e., unreliable handling of unicode and inconsistent intervals).
+While grobid-quantities has allowed the team to begin extracting model information more quickly, there are limitations to the tool, such as unreliable handling of unicode and inconsistent intervals.
 The team has opened several issues on the Github page for grobid-quanities and will continue to do so.
 If nesessary, the extraction of quantities may be moved into the Odin grammars for full control.